SEKOIA-IO/documentation/docs/integrations/cisco_asa.md

 ```

 #### Download the certificate
-In order to allow the connection of your rsyslog server to the SEKOIA.IO intake, please download the SEKOIA.IO intake certificate:
+In order to allow the connection of your Rsyslog server to the SEKOIA.IO intake, please download the SEKOIA.IO intake certificate:

 ```bash
 $ wget -O /etc/rsyslog.d/SEKOIA-IO-intake.pem https://app.sekoia.io/assets/files/SEKOIA-IO-intake.pem
 ```

 #### Configure the Rsyslog server
-Open or create a new fortigate configuration file for rsyslog:
+Open or create a new cisco-asa configuration file for Rsyslog:
 ```bash
 sudo vim /etc/rsyslog.d/11-cisco-asa.conf
 ```

-Paste the following rsyslog configuration to trigger the emission of fortigate logs by your rsyslog server to SEKOIA.IO:
+Paste the following Rsyslog configuration to trigger the emission of fortigate logs by your Rsyslog server to SEKOIA.IO:
 ```bash
 # Define the SEKIOA-IO intake certificate
 $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem